Haywayaheadshot/psd-html/README.md

 ``

-- To clone the repository run this command - "https://github.com/Haywayaheadshot/arha_deals.git"
+- To clone the repository run this command - "https://github.com/Haywayaheadshot/psd-html.git"
-- cd arha_deals
+- cd psd-html

 ``